 Taking a Risk for a Lost Life

-Two months into the voyage and thousands of miles from land, Herman Watzinger lost his footing and went overboard.
+Two months into the voyage and thousands of miles from land, Herman Watzinger lost footing and went overboard.
 The raft, driven by a strong wind in heavy seas, moved ahead faster than he could swim.
 The five remaining men were horrified for their friend.
 They tried to throw him a life belt on a rope, but the wind blew it back at them.
-In seconds, Herman was all but lost to their sight in the tumble of waves.
+In seconds, Herman was lost to their sight in the tumble of waves.

 Suddenly Knute Haugland grabbed the life belt and dove into the water.
 He swam back to Herman and wrapped his arm around him, holding his exhausted friend and the rope while the men on the boat drew them back to the boat.